What documents do you need to set up a Dutch B.V. as a foreigner?

 It represents a private limited liability company frequently used by both foreign and local investors to carry out business activities in the Netherlands.

-Over the last six years, setting up a Dutch BV corporation has become easier and more affordable.
+Setting up a Dutch BV corporation has become easier and more affordable.

 For example, in July 2011, changes to Dutch company law abolished the need for a ministerial “Declaration of No Object”, which shortened the Netherlands company formation process and lowered the costs.